Wolverine: Profile and Information

 With a broad and rounded head, short legs, short rounded ears, and small eyes, it is more similar to a bear than a mustelid.

-Its large five-toed paws with plantigrade posture and crampon-like claws enable it to climb up trees, over steep cliffs, and snow-covered peaks with ease.
+Its large five-toed paws with plantigrade posture and crampon-like claws enable it to climb up trees over cliffs and snow-covered peaks easily.

 The mean weight of wolverines was significantly lower in a report from the Yukon, averaging 16 lb 1 oz (7.3 kg) in females and 24 lb 15 oz (11.3 kg) in males.
 In Finland, the mean weight was claimed as 24 lb 4 oz – 27 lb 12 oz (11 – 12.6 kg).

-It is regarded as the largest extant terrestrial mustelids.
+It is regarded as the largest extant terrestrial mustelid.
 However, only the marine-dwelling sea otter, the semi-aquatic African clawless otter, and the giant otter of the Amazon basin are larger.

 Each individual has a unique light-silvery facial mask.
 Several individuals display conspicuous white hair patches on their chests or throats.

-Similar to other mustelids, wolverines have potent anal scent glands used for sexual signalling and marking territory.
-Due to the pungent odour produced by the anal scent, the wolverine was given the nicknames nasty cat and skunk bear.
+Similar to other mustelids, wolverines have potent anal scent glands used for sexual signaling and marking territory.
+Due to the pungent odor produced by the anal scent, the wolverine was given the nicknames nasty cat and skunk bear.

 Reproduction

 Some males form lifetime relationships with 2 or 3 females.
-Mating season occurs in the summer, although, the implantation of the embryo (blastocyst) in the uterus is delayed till early winter.
+Mating season occurs in the summer, although embryo implantation (blastocyst) in the uterus is delayed till early winter.
 During food scarcity, females occasionally do not produce young.

 The gestation period may last 30 to 50 days, and litters of 2 or 3 young are born in the spring.
 Newborn wolverines are called kits.
 Kits are known to experience fast growth, reaching adult size within just a year.